For The Dough

 Mound flour on a flat surface and form a well or use a bowl.
-Mix into the well the butter and the sugar then break the eggs, beat with a fork, and add the Marsala.
-Start to blend the flour from the inside of the well, and keep incorporating the flour; add a few drops of water if needed, to moisten the flour.
+Mix into the well the butter, and the sugar, break the eggs, beat with a fork, and add the Marsala.
+Start to blend the flour from the inside of the well, and keep incorporating the flour; add a few drops of water if needed to moisten the flour.

-Dust working surface with flour and knead the dough by pushing it down firmly to the center, turn dough 90 degrees and press down again: keep kneading until the dough is elastic, and has a silky consistency.
+Dust the surface with flour and knead the dough by pushing it down firmly to the center, turning dough 90 degrees, and pressing down again: keep kneading until the dough is elastic and has a silky consistency.
 Knead for 4-5 minutes.
 Cover and rest dough for 20/30 minutes.

-Divide dough into 3 pieces and roll out each piece of dough with a rolling pin to ½ inch thick.
+Divide dough into three pieces and roll out each piece of dough with a rolling pin to ½ inch thick.